near/docs/docs/hackathon/startup-guide.md

 If you want to check the logs inside the docker, you can use `docker logs --follow nearcore`.

-Alternatively, you can build and run validator on this machine, just use `--local` flag to switch off the Docker.
+Alternatively, you can build and run validator on this machine, just use `--nodocker` flag to switch off the Docker.
 This will install Rust and compile the binary.

 ## Running official TestNet on GCP